 New Years is a great time to recollect on another year and think about changes in the next year.
 We celebrate by staying up until the New Year is officially here.
 But, what about your children?
 Is New Years just another day of the year for them because they can’t celebrate like you?
-We have put together a list of ways to celebrate New Year’s Eve with your children and even ways to celebrate the first day of the year.
+Kidding Around’s Melanie and Deborah have put together a list of ways to celebrate the New Year with your children.

 There are some great parties going on during the day, but we also have child-friendly options for staying up late.

 Noon Year’s Eve at the Children’s Museum of the Upstate Spartanburg – 9 am – 3:00 pm – There are so many fun things planned to help you and your children celebrate the New Year.
 From making confetti shooters and fireworks in a jar to painting and dancing to live music, TCMU Spartanburg has the last day of your year slated to be one of the best.
 Wear your pajamas and don’t miss this fun celebration.
 This event is free with museum admission.

 New Year’s Eve Craft Party at Kidcreate – 9 am – 12:00 pm – Drop your kids, ages 3 – 9 years old, off at Kidcreate Studio and let them create all they will need to celebrate New Year’s Eve.

 Happy Noon Year at Cyrill-Westside Library – 11:00 am – 12:00 pm – Ring in the New Year at a reasonable hour with games, music, and snacks.
 FREE.

 D&B Greenville Family New Year’s Eve Party – 5 – 8 pm – Come to Dave & Buster’s celebration designed for your family.
 The Fun Package includes an appetizer buffet, unlimited drinks, dessert and power card.
 The LOL Fun Package adds unlimited video game play.
 There will also be a video ball drop.